anssilaitila/contact-list/README.txt

 == Description ==
 = The Best WordPress contact directory plugin on the market = Display a list of personnels contact information including name, email, phone and social media links.
+Send email directly to contacts using a built-in form (with spam-prevention).

 Also support for images, custom fields and WYSIWYG editor.